Time series learning in a many-body Rydberg system with emergent collective amplification: Results

+\textbf{Standard benchmark tasks.} To quantify the nonlinear capacity of the Rydberg reservoir beyond the Lorenz and temperature tasks, we evaluate its performance on multiple standard benchmarks from the reservoir computing literature: the Mackey-Glass~(MG) chaotic time series and the NARMA-$n$ task, see Fig.~\ref{fig:benchmarks}.

+The Mackey-Glass system is a delay-differential equation that generates chaotic dynamics for sufficiently large delay parameters (see Methods).
+We tested our system with delays $\tau_\mathrm{MG} = 16$ and $17$.
+Operating inside the bistable region, the reservoir successfully tracks the chaotic dynamics, achieving NRMSE values of $0.34$ and $0.29$, respectively, which is a substantial improvement over the values obtained outside the bistable region ($\Delta_c = 22\,$MHz), where NRMSE values are $1.01$ and $0.81$, respectively.

+The NARMA-$n$ (nonlinear auto-regressive moving average) benchmark is the established standard for evaluating a reservoir's ability to nonlinearly transform past inputs (see Methods).
+In Fig.~\ref{fig:benchmarks} we evaluated the complexities $n = 5$, $100$, and $300$ at two detunings, one within and one outside the bistable region.
+Further data for additional $n$ and detuning values are given in the Methods.
+Inside the bistable region, where the collective susceptibility is enhanced, the system maintains a low prediction error (NRMSE $\approx 0.61$ for NARMA-5 and NRMSE $\approx 0.57$ for NARMA-100).
+Outside the bistable region ($\Delta_\mathrm{c} = 20\,$MHz), the performance is degraded (NRMSE $\approx 0.82$ for NARMA-5 and NRMSE $\approx 0.80$ for NARMA-100).
+For NARMA-300, which requires memory exceeding the $M=200$ readout window boundary, the performance collapses to NRMSE $\approx 0.87$ (inside) and NRMSE $\approx 0.91$ (outside), demonstrating that the system memory is window-bounded (see Methods).
+These results show that the system operates in a high-gain, noise-resilient regime where the enhanced collective susceptibility provides the main performance boost.

-The experimental results we have just presented, reveal a correlation between improved learning capability and the regime in which the Rydberg vapour displays bistability.
+\textbf{Theoretical model.} The experimental results we have just presented, reveal a correlation between improved learning capability and the regime in which the Rydberg vapour displays bistability.
 In order to gain understanding on this relation, we are going to describe the Rydberg vapour using a mean-field model, see e.g. Refs.~\cite{carr2013nonequilibrium,marcuzzi2014universal,PhysRevResearch.6.L032069}, and analyse the learning capability of the modelled system.
+This minimal theoretical model is designed to capture the essential features of the many-body phase transition and bistable regime relevant to the reservoir computing response.
+It employs an all-to-all mean-field approximation, a standard description for collective dynamics in Rydberg ensembles, and is derived from the Lindblad quantum master equation.
+The model describes collective phenomena involving atomic interactions and driven-dissipative processes, without invoking strong quantum correlations or entanglement as the origin of the observed dynamics.

 The dilute vapour of laser-driven Rydberg atoms is modelled as \(N\) identical two-level systems with ground \(|g\rangle\) and Rydberg \(|e\rangle\) states (see Methods).
 The atoms are driven with Rabi frequency $\Omega$ and detuning $\Delta$, while dissipation enters through spontaneous emission with rate $\gamma$ and dephasing with rate $\gamma_\mathrm{d}$.
 The interaction between the atoms in the Rydberg state is modelled as an all-to-all energy shift term in the Hamiltonian, i.e. $H_\mathrm{int}=\frac{V}{N-1}\sum_{j< k}\dyad{e}{e}_j \dyad{e}{e}_k$.
 In the thermodynamic limit, the dynamics is described by the mean-field equations of motion for the average population $n(t)=\frac{1}{N}\sum_{j=1}^N\ev*{\dyad{e}_j}$ and optical coherence $q(t)=\frac{1}{N}\sum_{j=1}^N\ev*{\dyad{e}{g}_j}$.
 Since in a dilute vapour at room temperature $\gamma_\mathrm{d}$ typically exceeds $\gamma$ and $\Omega$, the coherence relaxes on a much shorter timescale $(\dot q\gg \dot n)$, justifying its adiabatic elimination (see Methods).
 Therefore, the dynamics is well described by an equation for the average Rydberg population alone.
 This reads